 What Is Flaxseed?

 Flaxseeds are the seeds of the Flax plant, which has been farmed for human consumption for as long as five thousand years.
 The seeds are tiny and have a distinct nut-like flavor.
 They are often found in human foods that focus on health and wellness.

-The reason they have been produced for so long is that they can provide excellent nutrition; in particular, they are an excellent source of the Omega 3 Fatty Acids.
+They have been produced for so long because they can provide excellent nutrition; in particular, they are an excellent source of the Omega 3 Fatty Acids.

 Typically, the only ingredients to provide significant levels of these fatty acids are fish or meat ingredients.
 But Flaxseeds are probably the best plant-based source that is readily available and cost-effective.